History of Mexico: Prelude to independence

-War of Independence, 1810-1821
+War of Independence, 1810–1821

-In 1810, insurgent conspirators had plotted rebellion against royal government, which was again firmly in the hands of Peninsular Spaniards.
-When the plot was uncovered, Father Hidalgo summoned his parishioners of Dolores, exhorting them to action.
-This event of 16 September 1810 is now called the "Cry of Dolores", now celebrated as Independence Day.
-Shouting "Independence and death to the Spaniards!"
-From the small number of villagers some 80,000 poorly organized and armed formed a force that initially rampaged unstopped in Bajío.
-The viceroy was slow to respond, but once the royal army engaged the untrained, poorly armed and led mass, they routed the insurgents.
-Hidalgo was captured, defrocked as a priest, and executed, with his head left on a pike on the granary in Guanajuato as a warning to other insurrectionists.
+In northern Mexico, Father Miguel Hidalgo, creole militia officer Ignacio Allende, and Juan Aldama met to plot rebellion.
+When the plot was discovered in September 1810, Hidalgo called his parishioners to arms in the village of Dolores, touching off a massive rebellion in the region of the Bajío.
+This event of 16 September 1810 is now called the "Cry of Dolores," and is now celebrated as Independence Day.
+Shouting, "Independence and death to the Spaniards!"
+Some 80,000 poorly organized and armed villagers formed a force that initially rampaged unstopped in Bajío.
+The viceroy was slow to respond, but once the royal army engaged the untrained, poorly armed and led mass, they routed the insurgents in the Battle of Calderón Bridge.
+Hidalgo was captured, defrocked as a priest, and executed.

-Another priest, José María Morelos took over and was more successful in his quest for republicanism and independence.
+Another priest, José María Morelos, took over and was more successful in his quest for republicanism and independence.
 Spain's monarchy was restored in 1814 after Napoleon's defeat, and it fought back and executed Morelos in 1815.
 The scattered insurgents formed guerrilla bands.
-In 1820, Spanish royal army brigadier, Agustín de Iturbide, changed sides and proposed independence, issuing the Plan of Iguala.
-Iturbide persuaded insurgent leader Vicente Guerrero to join in this new push for independence.
-He was persuaded by Guerrero's charisma and idealism as well as the tenacity of his soldiers which included the Mexican of Filipino descent, General Isidoro Montes de Oca who with few and poorly armed insurgents, inflicted a real defeat on the royalist Gabriel from Armijo and they also got enough equipment to properly arm 1,800 soldiers of freedom who in the future will deserve the respect of Iturbide.
-He stood out for his courage in the siege of the Port of Acapulco in 1813, under the orders of General José María Morelos y Pavón.
-Isidoro and his soldiers from Guerrero State which was settled by immigrants from the Philippines, inflicted defeat on the royalist army from Spain.
+In 1820, the Spanish royal army brigadier Agustín de Iturbide changed sides and proposed independence, issuing the Plan of Iguala.
+Iturbide persuaded insurgent leader Vicente Guerrero to join this new push for independence.
+General Isidoro Montes de Oca, with few and poorly armed insurgents, inflicted a real defeat on the royalist Gabriel from Armijo, and they also got enough equipment to arm 1,800 rebels properly.
+He stood out for his courage in the Siege of Acapulco in 1813, under the orders of General José María Morelos y Pavón.
+Isidoro inflicted defeat on the royalist army from Spain.
 Impressed, Itubide joined forces with Guerrero and demanded independence, a constitutional monarchy in Mexico, the continued religious monopoly for the Catholic Church, and equality for Spaniards and those born in Mexico.
 Royalists who now followed Iturbide's change of sides and insurgents formed the Army of the Three Guarantees.
-Within six months, the new army was in control of all but the ports of Veracruz and Acapulco.
-On September 27, 1821, Iturbide and the last viceroy, Juan O'Donojú signed the Treaty of Córdoba whereby Spain granted the demands.
-O'Donojú had been operating under instructions that had been issued months before the latest turn of events.
-Spain refused to formally recognize Mexico's independence and the situation became even more complicated by O'Donojú's death in October 1821.
+Within six months, the new army controlled all but the ports of Veracruz and Acapulco.
+On September 27, 1821, Iturbide and the last viceroy, Juan O'Donojú, signed the Treaty of Córdoba whereby Spain granted the demands.
+O'Donojú had been operating under instructions issued months before the latest events.
+Spain refused to recognize Mexico's independence formally, and the situation became even more complicated by O'Donojú's death in October 1821.